bluewave-labs/bluewave-uptime/CONTRIBUTING.md

 ## Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for CONTRIBUTING.md, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for the application, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community understand your enhancements and find related suggestions.

 - Make sure that you are using the latest version.
 - Find out if the functionality is already covered, maybe by an individual configuration.